pnp/List-Formatting/column-samples/number-icon-repeat/README.md

-# Display of icons by repeating
+# Display icons by repeating

 ## Summary
 This sample demonstrates the use of the `padStart` and `split` operators to repeatedly display icons for the number of values in the number column.